paulstansifer/unseemly/core_language_basics.md

       `x` must have been parsed under some kind of repetition; this expands `x` to its components, duplicating everything else.
       It will usually contain an unquotation immediately inside it.
+* `extend_syntax expr in extended_expr` is syntax extension.
+    `expr` should define a function from the current syntax enviroment to a new syntax environment.
+    `extended_expr` is an expression in that new environment.

 ## Pre-defined values
 * `zero` through `ten` are integers.
 (What are these "literals" you speak of?)